cosmos/sdk-tutorials/academy/4-my-own-chain/migration.md

 }
 ```

-Which player should get `+1` on what count?
+Which player should get `+1`, and on what count?
 You need to identify the loser and the winner of a game to determine this.
-Create this other private helper for this:
+Create another private helper:

 ```go [https://github.com/cosmos/b9-checkers-academy-draft/blob/ed8c76836d797af891414391f21d2f5b5f1eb6fa/x/checkers/keeper/player_info_handler.go#L47-L69]
 func getWinnerAndLoserAddresses(storedGame *types.StoredGame) (winnerAddress sdk.AccAddress, loserAddress sdk.AccAddress) {